KlyucharovDS/ieee-754_floating_point_conventer/HLR.md

 2. The application shall transform received number to binary representation in string format.

-3. The application should transform received number to single precision number.
+3. The application shall transform received number to single precision number.

 ## Data conversion